 Unlike regular tickets purchased at discount stores cannot be refunded if you do not arrive at the destination station.
 One of their advantages is that they have a longer expiration date than common coupons that usually last only the day of purchase.

-I made a lot of use of discount stores in Japan, I bought a Kakegawa to Disney via Shinkansen + the Tokyo to Mihara stretch for just 6,000 yen.
-The regular price is usually more than 8,000 yen.
-I had about 2,000 yen of savings (70 reais) with this discount.
+I made extensive use of discount stores in Japan, I bought a ticket from Kakegawa to Disney via Shinkansen + the segment from Tokyo to Mihara for only 6,000 ienes.
+The normal price is usually over 8,000 ienes.
+I had about 2,000 ienes in savings (70 reais) with this discount.

 If you're buying tickets or coupons for anything local or famous, try looking for a Japan discount store and save.
 Movie tickets can be up to half price if purchased at some of these discount stores.